ivangfr/springboot-vault-examples/README.md

 applications that rely on `Vault` to store/retrieve secrets.
 The credentials to access databases are generated dynamically by [`Vault`](https://www.vaultproject.io) that uses [`Consul`](https://www.consul.io) as backend.

+## Lease Rotation

+One of the problem faced by many people when using `Vault` is the rotation of the lease obtained for some backend database.
+When the application request a lease for `Vault` using, for instance, [`Spring Cloud Vault`](https://cloud.spring.io/spring-cloud-vault/spring-cloud-vault.html), the library is able to automatically renew the lease from time to time (`default_lease_ttl`).
+However when the maximum expiration time is reached (`max_lease_ttl`), the lease cannot be rotated, leaving the application without connection to database.
+In order to solve this problem, I have implemented some solutions for applications that uses `Spring Cloud Vault` or [`Spring Vault`](https://docs.spring.io/spring-vault/docs/2.1.3.RELEASE/reference/html/#_document_structure).
+Please, have a look at the examples below.

 ## Start Environment

 - Open one terminal and inside `springboot-vault-examples` root folder run